Run-Wild-Studio/Easy-API/docs/API-setup/primary-element.md

 ---
 # Primary Element

-Understanding the primary element may initially be perplexing, but it is crucial to ensure that Easy API accurately identifies the content in your API.
+Understanding the primary element may initially be perplexing, but, as is the case with FeedMe it is crucial to ensure that Easy API accurately identifies the content in your API.
+If you encounter an error where a string is passed instead of an array for a particular feed, revisit your primary element to ensure that the correct item has been set.
+The primary element may not always be the top level element in the feed.
 Consider the following example in both XML and JSON formats:

 <div class="code">
   <ul class="nav nav-tabs" role="tablist">